suzannegitonga/gomycode-react-hooks/README.md

 - View a list of favorite movies
 - Filter movies by title and minimum rating
 - Add new movies with title, description, poster URL, and rating
+- View detailed information about each movie on a dedicated page
 - Responsive movie cards and simple form validation
+- Client-side routing with React Router

 ## Built With

 - React 19
+- React Router DOM 7
 - Vite
 - JavaScript (ESM)
 - ESLint